Pololu 5V, 5A Step-Down Voltage Regulator D24V50F5

 The board has two 0.086″ mounting holes intended for #2 or M2 screws.
-The mounting holes are at opposite corners of the board and are separated by 0.53″ both horizontally and vertically.
+The mounting holes are at opposite corners of the board and are separated by 0.53″ horizontally and 0.63″ vertically.

 Typical efficiency and output current

-The maximum achievable output current is typically around 5 A, but this depends on many factors, including the ambient temperature, air flow, heat sinking, and the input and output voltage.
+The maximum achievable output current of the board depends on many factors, including the ambient temperature, air flow, heat sinking, and the input and output voltage.

 Typical dropout voltage